Find Affordable College Courses

 $14,880 Average Tuition & Fees

 Clarkson College did quite well in this year’s ranking of the best value schools for health and medical administrative services students.
 It came in at #8 on the list.
-Located in the large city of Omaha, Clarkson College is a private not-for-profit school with a small student population.
+Located in the large city of Omaha, Clarkson College is a private not-for-profit college with a small student population.

 Read More…